ReexpressAI/Example_Data/tutorials/tutorial6_mlx/README.md

 ## Tips

 Mixtral-8x7B-Instruct-v0.1 is sufficiently fast on a Mac Studio with an M2 Ultra 76-core GPU and 128 GB of unified memory for small-scale datasets (on the order of several thousand documents, which is a scale that can be processed over night, depending on the document length).
-For larger datasets, consider running inference over the training set on a server and then move on-device for inference.
+For larger datasets, consider running inference over the training set on a server (or split the files across multiple Macs, since inference is embarrassingly parallel across documents) and then move on-device for inference.
 Only a single pass over the data with the generative AI model is needed; subsequent training and re-training is possible just via the cached attributes in the JSON lines files.
 (A useful implication of this is that you can run the generative AI model over larger-scale generic or publicly available datasets in the cloud, and then you can add training instances from your IP-protected data by running the model over those documents on your Mac.
 Subsequent inference, and the model itself, can then stay on your, or your company's, Mac(s).)

 > [!NOTE]
 > In this example, we saw how to turn free-form generation into classification via a simple binary re-ask prompt+trailing instruction, and the underlying task itself was binary classification.
 This basic setup also applies for >=3-class classification.
 A typical approach would be to have the generative model predict the label, and then construct the re-ask trailing instruction based on that label.